nuttycream/deeznuts/content/about.md

 [Elementary Algebra](https://mynvccatalog.alamo.edu/preview_course_nopop.php?catoid=140&coid=67162).
 It was only for half a semester, after passing that class they would move you to Intermediate Algebra for the rest of the semester.
 This was not a good start.
-But at least I get to relearn the fundamentals.
+But at least I get to relearn the fundamentals - which I desperately needed.

-The material for Elementary Algebra was bone dead easy, simple calculations like division, order of operations.
-Intermediate Algebra introduced equations and expressions.
+The material for Elementary Algebra was bone dead easy, simple calculations like division, order of operations, etc. Intermediate Algebra introduced equations and expressions.

 Needless to say, I got an A in both of those classes.

-Unfortunately, life happens, and ultimately I moved to the bay area with my sister.
+Unfortunately, life happens, and ultimately I moved to the Bay Area with my sister.
 Which coincidentally houses the worlds biggest tech companies.
 So I'm set, right?
 Surely...